privacycg/CHIPS/README.md

 Cookie: __Host-lb=a3e7;
 ```

+The ability to set a cookie this way allows requests to `static.cdn.com` to have lower latency, since they do not need to compute how to route each request to the server.
-When a user navigates to another top-level site, `other.com`, that also uses `static.cdn.com` to serve static content.
+This results in lower latency and a better experience for users on sites that use `static.cdn.com` to serve static content.

-The load balancing cookie will be sent in requests to `static.cdn.com`, even though the user has never visited `other.com` before.
+The problem with this design is that when a user navigates to another top-level site that also uses `static.cdn.com` to serve static content, the load balancing cookie will be sent in requests to `static.cdn.com`.
+It follows that `static.cdn.com` could also use this cookie to cross users' activity across different top-level sites.

 #### After unpartitioned third-party cookies are blocked

+Without unpartitioned cookies, `static.cdn.com` could not use cookie to store load balancing information on the client side.
+This means that they must either compute the best way to route a request each time a user pings their server, but this would increae latency and lead to user frustration.
+`static.cdn.com` could use alternative storage mechanisms to store this information for its load balancers, but this would mean that `static.cdn.com` would need script execution in order to access this information.
+If `example.com` is just using `static.cdn.com` to host static assets and does not want to embed their JavaScript into their site, users would experience high latency.

 Our goal is to allow third-party CDNs like `static.cdn.com` to be able to use cookies for their load balancers but have those cookies be partitioned by top-level site.
 This means that if `static.cdn.com` sets a load balancing cookie on a browser on `example.com`, requests to `static.cdn.com` will not include that cookie when the browser navigates to `other.com`.